ayzhu7/cosIW/README.md

 python3 shortened_game.py

 The output is an array with 2 values, where the first value is the average score per trick for the random agent, and the second value is the average score per trick for the Monte Carlo agent.

+All of the code is my own work, except for the package that I used to import the cards.